snap-stanford/snap-python/doc/source/reference/GetBfsTree.rst

 GetBfsTree
 '''''''''''''''

-Function Definition

-.. function:: GetBfsTree:: GetBfsTree(Graph, StartNId, FollowOut, FollowIn)
+.. function:: GetBfsTree(Graph, StartNId, FollowOut, FollowIn)

 Returns a directed Breadth-First-Search tree rooted at *StartNId*.
 The nodes in the tree correspond to those of *Graph*, and the edges represent the edges traversed by the breadth-first search on *Graph* starting from *StartNId*.
 The tree is created by traversing along out-links (parameter *FollowOut* = true) and/or in-links (parameter *FollowIn* = true).

 Parameters: